yonkahlon/Zenject/README.md

 Also, if you happen to be a fan of automated testing (as I am) then you can include calls to this menu item as part of your testing suite.

+## <a id="global-bindings"></a>Global Bindings

+This all works great for each individual scene, but what if have dependencies that you wish to persist permanently across all scenes?
+In Zenject you can do this by adding installers to the global container.

+This works by first add a global composition root and then adding installers to it.

+defining a list of global installers using an asset in one of the Resources folders in your project.
+You can create an empty global composition root by selecting Edit -> Zenject -> Create Global Composition Root.
+After selecting this menu item you should see a new asset in the root level Resources folder called 'ZenjectGlobalCompositionRoot'.

+If you click on this it will display a property for the list of Installers in the same way that it does for the composition root object that is placed in each scene.
+The only difference in this case is that the installers you add here must exist in the project as prefabs and cannot exist in any specific scene.
+You can then directly reference those prefabs by dragging them into the Installers property of the global composition root.

+Then, when you start any scene, the CompositionRoot for the scene will call the global composition root to install the global bindings, before installing any scene specific bindings.
+If you load another scene from the first scene, the global composition root will not be called again and the bindings that it added previously will persist into the new scene.
+You can declare ITickable / IInitializable / IDisposable objects in your global installers in the same way you do for your scene installers with the result being IInitializable.Initialize is called only once across each play session and IDisposable.Dispose is only called once the application is fully stopped.

+## <a id="scene-decorator-pattern"></a>Scene Decorator Pattern

+The Scene Decorator Pattern can be used to add behaviour to another scene without actually changing the installers in that scene.
+The usual way to achieve this is to use flags on MonoInstallers to conditionally add different bindings within the scene itself.
+However the scene decorator approach can be cleaner sometimes because it doesn't involve changing the scene itself.

+For example, let's say we want to add some special keyboard shortcuts to our main production scene for testing purposes.
+One way to do this would be to create a new scene then add a single game object to it with the following monobehaviour attached:

+    public class FooSceneDecorator : MonoBehaviour
+    {
+        public Settings SceneSettings;

+        public void Start()
+        {
+            ZenUtil.LoadScene("Foo", InstallDecoratorBindings);
+        }

+        void InstallDecoratorBindings(DiContainer container)
+        {
+            container.Bind<ITickable>().ToSingle<TestHotKeysAdder>();
+        }
+    }

+    public class TestHotKeysAdder : ITickable
+    {
+        public void Tick()
+        {
+            if (Input.GetKeyDown(KeyCode.F1))
+            {
+                // Do custom behaviour
+            }
+        }
+    }

+Note that in this case we do not want to have a CompositionRoot object in our scene.
+Note that the TestHotKeysAdder class can include dependencies to anything defined in the "Foo" scene.

 ## <a id="auto-mocking-using-moq"></a>Auto-Mocking using Moq

 One of the really cool features of DI is the fact that it makes testing code much, much easier.
 This is because you can easily substitute one dependency for another by using a different Composition Root.
 For example, if you only want to test a particular class (let's call it Foo) and don't care about testing its dependencies, you might write 'mocks' for them so that you can isolate Foo specifically.